Cessnock suburb profile

 Cessnock rental market trends

-The rental market in Cessnock has experienced moderate growth, with house rents increasing by 6.1% over the past year to $520 per week, while unit rents have seen a more significant rise of 12.5% to $450 per week.
-This growth reflects the suburb's appeal, driven by its affordability and proximity to the Hunter Valley, making it an attractive option for both renters and investors.
+The rental market in Cessnock has experienced moderate growth, with house rents increasing 6.0% over the past year to $530 per week, while unit rents have risen 4.7% to $450 per week.
+As a regional hub with a growing population and improving amenities, Cessnock offers attractive opportunities for both renters and investors seeking steady returns.

 Suburbs near Cessnock